Field Trip – Davis Memorial State Nature Preserve & Chalet Nivale

 General Hike Location: Both of these preserves are in the general vicinity of Peebles, Ohio in Adams County.

 Driving Distance from the Appalachian Forest Museum: 40 minutes.

 Time & Meeting Location: Meet at 9:30 am at Chalet Nivale.
 Tour begins promptly at 9:45 am and will end mid-afternoon.

 Bring: Be sure to bring a bottle of water and a daypack to carry your lunch.
 We recommend that you pack a piece of plastic to sit on in case the ground is wet.

 Difficulty: The trails are relatively easy to moderate.
 We will be walking on narrow trails, and covering roughly 2.5 miles all day.
 There are no long ascents or descents.
-Davis Memorial and Shoemaker have well-established easily-navigated hiking trails.
+Davis Memorial have well-established easily-navigated hiking trails.
 Chalet Nivale has narrower trails with a few short descents and ascents and unimproved stream crossings with shallow water up to mid-ankle.
 Wear water-worthy footgear.

 Davis Memorial is a 168-acre state nature preserve boasts over 20 state listed plants, including the state-endangered Walter’s violet, as well as many other spring wildflowers in a wide diversity of habitats.
 Because of the preserve’s weathered karst landscape, wetlands, and prairie-influenced forests, Davis Memorial has a high biodiversity count for wildflower species throughout the growing season.